nicole-m-martin/lab-11-pokemon-catcher/README.md

 - check if they are different (they have different ids)
 - if not, randomly generate 3 more until they are different

-3. When a user clicks on the image:
+3. When a user clicks on the image: done!

    - Track which Pokemon the user picked(clicked)
    - Have 3 new Pokemon show up on the page
    - Increment the seen property for all 3 new Pokemon

-4. Create a eventListener so 'on click'
+4. Create a eventListener so 'on click': done!

 - Increment the 'captured' property of the chosen
 - If the user has played 10 times, redirect to a results page